avery-gfs/cs3/vm/README.txt

+TO DO: use functions for instructions not DSL

 All registers begin program execution initialized to 0.

 Instructions with a dest parameter store their result in the register dest.
 These instructions require that dest is a register name.
 All other arguments can be register names or number literals.